-Growing Young Minds: 3 Innovations Bringing Nature Into Education
+Growing Young Minds: 3 Innovations That Put Nature At The Core Of Learning

-Surrounded by beautiful natural landscape and with a nearby greenhouse, children discover how to plant and harvest crops, learn to compost, raise animals and even keep bees!
+Surrounded by beautiful natural landscape, children discover how to plant and harvest crops, to raise animals and even keep bees!
 In the true spirit of sustainability, none of these talents go to waste.
-Students learn to market and sell their own grown plants, honey or flower arrangements – allowing their entrepreneurial skills to blossom.
+Students learn to market and sell their own grown plants, honey, or flower arrangements – allowing their entrepreneurial skills to blossom.

-At Vesala Secondary School in Finland, students are crazy about critters.
-Learning with animals since 1991, now almost all of the school’s extra-curricular activities and learning revolve around taking care of animals and greenhouse plants, with students caring for on average fifty a week!
+At Vesala Secondary School in Finland, students and staff are crazy about critters.
+The school has been learning with animals since 1991.
+Now, almost all of the extra-curricular activities and learning revolve around taking care of animals and greenhouse plants, with students caring for on average fifty a week!

-It isn’t just about cuddles with cute animals though.
+It's not as simple as cuddles with cute animals, though.
 By caring for living creatures, students learn valuable transferable skills, including developing compassion and responsibility.
-Working with the animals brings together people of all ages and backgrounds from the school, which strengthens the feeling of community, increases wellbeing and boosts student satisfaction.
+Working with the animals unites the whole school community, increases wellbeing and boosts student satisfaction.
 Who wouldn’t want to learn here?

-Unique and thoughtfully designed, this Japanese kindergarten has nature at its heart.
+Uniquely and thoughtfully designed, this Japanese kindergarten has nature at its very core.
 The roof is a circular, endless playground that allows children to run and play freely in the open air.
 Open learning spaces are flooded with natural light, fresh air and the noise of joyful play.
+And you can forget about taking the stairs...

-Forget taking the stairs.
-Here, trees rise up through the centre of classrooms, which students can use to clamber to the next level.
-The tree canopy creates a rooftop aerial playground that inspires children to test their boundaries, take charge of their play and to cooperate with others.
-There’s endless opportunities to explore, run and socialize in this naturally child-friendly environment.
+Here, trees rise up through the center of classrooms, which students can use to clamber to the next level.
+The tree canopy creates an aerial playground that inspires children to test their boundaries, take charge of their play, and to cooperate with others.
+Endless opportunities to explore, run and socialize in this naturally child-friendly environment.